GogiPuttar/adityanairswebsite.github.io/_posts/2021-11-30-SelfDrivingCar.md

 requires minimal computational power making it suitable for this project.
 However a fundamental understanding of the basic concepts is very necessary for its implementation.
 For this project we have used an Extended Kalman Filter to incorporate multiple degrees of freedom of our sensors.
-A detailed description of the code used is given below:
+Here's a step-by-step description of our implementation:

-- **Initialization:**
+1. **Initialization:**
 For the first iteration of the Extended Kalman Filter, we start at time $$k$$.
 We initialize the state vector and control vector for the previous time step $$k − 1$$.
-We have also initialized the control state variables and assigned them an initial value of $$0$$.
+|We have also initialized the control
+state variables and assigned them an initial value of $$0$$.

 $$
 \begin{equation*}
     \hat{x}_{k-1|k-1} = \begin{bmatrix}